AmyKeedwell/Milestone-Project-Resume/README.md

 ## User Stories
 * An employer seeking a junior developer.

 * Another developer seeking someone to colaborate with on a project or simply find out more!

-* To download my Resume
+* An employer seeking to download my Resume.

-* Get to know more about me
+* Anyone who is interested to get to know more about me.

-* To contact me
+* To get in touch with me, either to discuss job opportunities, a collaboration or even a general chat.

-* To locate my social media to reach out to me
+* To locate my social media to reach out to me.

 ## Mockups
 * I created two different mock-ups, one initally using balsamiq wireframes then with Figma.